“The conviction of Timothy Evans is now recognized to have been one of the most notorious, if not the most notorious, miscarriages of justice.”

-Charged with killing his wife and daughter, the 25-year-old Evans told the court he was innocent and that it was his downstairs neighbor, John Christie, who was responsible.
+Charged with killing his wife and daughter, 25-year-old Timothy Evans told the court he was innocent and that it was his neighbor who lived downstairs, John Christie, that was responsible.
 Despite his pleas, Evans was found guilty and hanged.

 Timothy Evans’ Move To Rillington Place

 Born in 1924 in South Wales, Timothy Evans grew up without his biological father and reportedly suffered from health issues that caused him to miss much of school.
 As a result, he never learned to read or write properly.

 After a stint in the Merthyr coal mines, Evans moved to London in 1939 to live with his mother and her second husband.
 There, he became something of a chameleon, as he’d often tell people elaborate fictionalized stories and switch back and forth between a Welsh accent and London one.
 It’s thought that he did this because of his low self-esteem and desire to fit in with those around him.

 Evans met Beryl Thorley in 1946 and married a year later.
 Soon after they were expecting and, desiring a larger home, moved to 10 Rillington Place in the seedy area of Notting Hill.
 It is here that they met neighbors Ethel and John Christie – a man who was a police officer during World War II despite the fact he had been in prison for theft and assault.

 Timothy’s and Beryl’s relationship was a tumultuous one.
 They struggled financially.
 He had a drinking problem, and the birth of their baby Geraldine in 1948 put an even greater strain on their already rocky marriage.